About cystic fibrosis

 Although many children with cystic fibrosis now survive well into adulthood, their condition means they might not live as long as other people.

 If you’re pregnant and there’s a possibility of your child inheriting the gene for cystic fibrosis, you can have further tests during pregnancy to work out whether your child is affected.

 If you give your consent, your baby will be tested for cystic fibrosis as part of standard newborn screening in Australia.
 This is a simple test that involves taking blood from your baby’s heel.

-If this test shows that your baby has a high level of an enzyme called immunoreactive trypsin (IRT), genetic testing for common gene mutations can show whether your child has cystic fibrosis.
-If it’s needed, this testing also happens as part of the newborn screening program.
+If this test shows that your baby has a high level of an enzyme called immunoreactive trypsin (IRT), genetic testing can show whether your child has cystic fibrosis.

 A sweat test, which involves stimulating a small area of skin to produce sweat, is also used to diagnose cystic fibrosis.

 Support and treatment for children with cystic fibrosis